orkhanismayilov/tornado-blog-app-fe/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 ## TODO:
-- Refactor post editor
-- Add HTML editor for post editor
 - Refactor image picker
+- Add meta tags for post page
+- Add featured posts block
+- Add categories